The New England Journal of Medicine May 23, 2019

 Endpoint

-Key result: Early administration of a neuromuscular blocking agent improved 90-day survival and increased ventilator-free days.
+Key result: Early administration of cisatracurium improved 90-day survival and increased time off the ventilator without increasing ICU-acquired weakness.

 2013